Univariate (statistics): Data analysis and applications

 Univariate analysis is the simplest form of analyzing data.
 Uni means "one", so the data has only one variable (univariate).
 Univariate data requires to analyze each variable separately.
 Data is gathered for the purpose of answering a question, or more specifically, a research question.
 Univariate data does not answer research questions about relationships between variables, but rather it is used to describe one characteristic or attribute that varies from observation to observation.
 Usually there are two purposes that a researcher can look for.
-The first one is to answer a research question with descriptive study and the second one is to get knowledge about how attribute varies with individual effect of a variable in Regression analysis.
+The first one is to answer a research question with descriptive study and the second one is to get knowledge about how attribute varies with individual effect of a variable in regression analysis.
 There are some ways to describe patterns found in univariate data which include graphical methods, measures of central tendency and measures of variability.

 Like other forms of statistics, it can be inferential or descriptive.
 The key fact is that only one variable is involved.

 Univariate analysis can yield misleading results in cases in which multivariate analysis is more appropriate.

 Measures of central tendency

 Central tendency is one of the most common numerical descriptive measures.
-It's used to estimate the central location of the univariate data by the calculation of mean, median and mode.
+It is used to estimate the central location of the univariate data by the calculation of mean, median and mode.
 Each of these calculations has its own advantages and limitations.
 The mean has the advantage that its calculation includes each value of the data set, but it is particularly susceptible to the influence of outliers.
 The median is a better measure when the data set contains outliers.
 The mode is simple to locate.

-The important thing is that it's not restricted to using only one of these measure of central tendency.
+One is not restricted to using only one of these measures of central tendency.
 If the data being analyzed is categorical, then the only measure of central tendency that can be used is the mode.
 However, if the data is numerical in nature (ordinal or interval/ratio) then the mode, median, or mean can all be used to describe the data.
 Using more than one of these measures provides a more accurate descriptive summary of central tendency for the univariate.